 Has another year gone by already?
 It’s that time of the year again -- flu shot time

 .
 If you’re anything like me, another shot is about as exciting as a root canal.
-But before you avoid getting the flu vaccine this year, read some of the comments below that I heard this week from my patients:
+But before you avoid getting vaccinated, read some of the comments that I heard this week from my patients:

 The timing of flu season is unpredictable.
-While it tends to peak in January/February, it’s hard to say when the virus will start making its rounds.
+While it tends to peak from December to February, it’s hard to say when the virus will start making its rounds.
 Not only that, but it takes about two weeks for the vaccine to kick in.
-So don’t wait, or you could end up getting it too late in the season to help.
-And what’s worse than getting a shot and getting sick because you procrastinated?)
+If you wait ... and wait ... you could end up getting it too late in the season to help.
+(And what’s worse than getting a shot and sick because you procrastinated?)